mccahill/jupyter-HTS-2018/README.md

   mccahill/jupyter-hts-2017
 ```

-It would be better either configure HTTPS (see the options below) or run an Nginx proxy in front of the container instance so you get https (encryption) instead of http.
+Of course, it would be better either configure HTTPS (see the options section below) or run an Nginx proxy in front of the container instance so you get https (encryption) instead of http.

 ## Options